D R Communications Ltd General Terms & Conditions

 3.1.
 The Customer is responsible for ensuring that the Goods are correct and appropriate for the Customer’s intended use and requirements.

 3.2.
-DRC shall deliver the Goods to the Shipping Address as detailed on the Order.
+DRC shall deliver the Goods to the Shipping Address as detailed on the Order Form.

 3.3.
 Any lead times or dates quoted for delivery are approximate only and time is not of the essence.
-The goods may be delivered by DRC in advance of any dates quoted for delivery of the Goods.
+The Goods may be delivered by DRC in advance of any dates quoted for their delivery.

 3.4.
 Delivery of the Goods shall be completed on the arrival of the Goods at the Shipping Address.
-The Customer is under obligation to inspect the Goods on delivery and report any discrepancies to DRC within one Business Day.
+The Customer will inspect the Goods once delivered and is under obligation to report any discrepancies between the Goods ordered and the Goods delivered to DRC within 1 Business Day.

 3.5.
 Delays in the delivery of Goods shall not entitle the Customer to:

 3.5.1.
 Refuse to take delivery of the Goods; or

 3.5.2.
 Claim damages; or